bytescale/bytescale-upload-widget-vue/README.md

 ### Option 1) Creating a File Upload Button

-Create a file upload button using the `uploadFileMethod` helper:
+Create a file upload button using the `openUploader` helper:

 ```html
 <template>